 The show has got bigger and better with every passing year.
 In its first week, about 25 people listened to the show.
 It was, and remains, available to download on all smartphones, tablets and computers in our archive.

-Daily editions during Grand Slam tournaments have taken the podcast inside the iTunes Top 10, and the final shows at Grand Slam tournaments in 2018 were downloaded well over 20,000 times.
+Daily editions during Grand Slam tournaments have taken the podcast inside the iTunes Top 10, and the final shows at Wimbledon and the US Open in 2019 were downloaded well over 30,000 times.

 The cast-list of special guests and interviewees has helped.
 Andy Murray, Martina Navratilova, John McEnroe, Andy Roddick, Goran Ivanisevic, Leon Smith and Sue Barker have all appeared.
 On one occasion, David found himself interviewing Murray, comedian Jack Whitehall, and Liam from One Direction all at once, and another time Jose Mourinho described how he shed tears when Murray won Wimbledon.
 Award-winning American broadcaster Mary Carillo is always a favourite guest, bringing her wit, charisma and insight to a number of episodes over the years.